Sultan1992/JavaScript-Drum-Kit-game/README.md

-take away from this project
-//DOM ELEMENTS IN JAVASCRIPTS
-//adding event lister
-//using higher order function such as calling function inside other functions
-//constructor functions
-//javasript objects and proprties
-//arrays
+This is a JavaScript drum kit game.
+It's fantastic website to play around if you love game and playing with key board.
+When working on this project I leaned JavaScript concepts such as  DOM elements, adding event lister, high order function such as calling functions in onother function, constructor functions, JavaScript objects, properties and switch statements .